Hazardous Waste Day set for Sept. 23

 The contractor and/or town officials reserve the right to reject some materials or impose disposal fees.

-Businesses and institutions may not bring materials to the event.
+Businesses and institutions may not bring materials.

 Residents should not bring computers, printers, fax machines and other electronic equipment, motor oil, regular alkaline batteries, car batteries, tires, garbage, medical waste, asbestos, ammunition or fireworks, prescription medications, Freon or unknown gases, explosives and other highly reactive materials, radioactive materials and smoke detectors.